sarikasurampudi/adb/shared/adb-speaks-human/agentic-select-ai/query-select-ai-agent-views/query-select-ai-agent-views.md

 ### Prerequisites

-- This lab requires completion of the first two labs in the **Contents** menu on the left.
+- This lab requires completion of the previous labs in the **Contents** menu on the left.
 - Typical grants to run DBMS\_CLOUD\_AI\_AGENT Package are (run as ADMIN once):

 ```